William Pope.L: 2001–2010

-In 2001 the National Endowment for the Arts (NEA) advisory renewal panel granted Pope.L $42,000 in financing for a traveling retrospective called "William Pope.L: eRacism".
-Shortly after announcing the award, the acting chairman, Robert S. Martin, rescinded funding for the grant.[1]
+In 2001, the National Endowment for the Arts (NEA) advisory renewal panel granted Pope.L $42,000 in financing for a traveling retrospective called "William Pope.L: eRacism".
+Shortly after announcing the award, the acting chairman, Robert Martin, rescinded funding for the grant.[1]
 Joel Wachs, then president of the Andy Warhol Foundation, stated in the December 21 issue of The New York Times:

 "It is important, particularly in light of what I would consider an attack on freedom of expression, to stand firm.
 We want this exhibition to occur; we want other funders to step forward; we don't want the N.E.A.'s decision to be something that has the effect of stopping what I think is going to be an important exhibition of art."

 The Warhol Foundation, in partnership with the Rockefeller Foundation and the LEF Foundation, provided $50,000 in funding for the traveling retrospective to tour the United States.[2] eRacism exhibited at the Institute of Contemporary Art at Maine College of Art; Diverse Works Artspace, Houston, 2003; Portland Institute for Contemporary Art (PICA), Oregon, 2003; and Artists Space, New York, 2003.

 The catalog "William Pope.L: Friendliest Black Artist in America" was produced by curator Mark Bessire in conjunction with the retrospective exhibition.

 In 2002 Pope.L received a Foundation for Contemporary Arts Grants to Artists award.
 In 2004 he received a Guggenheim Fellowship.
 In 2005 The Black Factory, an art installation on wheels, traveled from Maine to Missouri as part of The Interventionists show organized by the Massachusetts Museum of Contemporary Art (Mass MOCA).
 "Typically the Factory arrives at a city or town and sets up its interactive workshop on the street.
 People bring objects that represent blackness to them.
 The Factory’s workers use these objects in tightly rehearsed but loosely performed skits to stimulate a conversation — a flow of ideas, images and experiences.
 Most objects are photographed and made part of the Factory’s virtual library, some are housed in the Factory’s archive for later use, and some are pulverized in the Factory’s workshop to make new products available in the Factory’s gift shop."